Granary/granary/README.md

 ----------------
 Copyright &copy; 2012-2013 Peter Goodman.
 All rights reserved.

+Granary is licensed under a 3-clause BSD license.
+See [License.txt](License.txt) for the license.

 Getting Started
 ---------------
  * You will need a recent version of the GCC (at least`gcc`/`g++` 4.8), or a